Posttraumatic Stress Disorder (PTSD) for West Virginia Nurses

 - Sleep problems.
 When the person with PTSD cannot sleep, it may be difficult for family members to sleep as well.
 Sleep problems may also be due to depression.

 - Health problems.
-With extended stress, family members are more likely to develop stomach or bowel problems, headaches, muscle pain, and other health problems.
+Bad habits (e.g., drinking, smoking, not exercising) may worsen among family members, and with extended stress, they may become more likely to develop stomach or bowel problems, headaches, muscle pain, and other health problems.

 ASSISTING SUPPORT PERSONS

-Primary support persons are family members or close friends or who play the roles of advocate, confidant, and “cheerleader.”
-Healthcare workers are often involved with primary support persons assisting them to help with treatment and cope with the patient’s symptoms, as well as to take care of themselves.
+Primary support persons are family members or close friends who play the roles of advocate, confidant, and “cheerleader.”
+Healthcare workers are often involved with primary support persons, assisting them to help with treatment and cope with the patient’s symptoms as well as to take care of themselves.
 It is beneficial if support persons are assisted to:

 - Become educated about PTSD.
-The more the support persons know about the symptoms, the effects of PTSD, and the treatment options, the better they can understand what the patient is going through and keep things in perspective.
+The more support persons know about the symptoms, effects, and the treatment options for PTSD, the better they can understand what the patient is going through and keep things in perspective.
+When support persons are involved in the treatment process, patients experience a reduction in symptoms and the family environment is improved.

-- Avoid pressure but be willing to listen.
+- Avoid exerting pressure but be willing to listen.
+Do not try to force the person with PTSD to talk.
 Support persons should understand that patients may have difficulty talking about their traumatic experiences, and in some cases, talking can make things worse.
-They can be encouraged to be ready to listen when the patient is ready to speak.
+Support persons can be encouraged to be ready to listen when the patient is ready to speak.

 - Be patient.
 It is important for support persons to understand that the process of recovery takes time and that there are often setbacks; the important thing is to remain positive and be patient.

 - Recognize that withdrawal is part of the disorder.
 Often the patient may resist help.
-When this occurs, the support person should allow “breathing room” and let the patient know they are available when he/she is ready to accept help.
+When this occurs, support persons should allow “breathing room” and let the patient know they are available when the patient is ready to accept help.

 - Offer to attend medical appointments.
-Attending appointments along with the patient can increase understanding and assistance with treatment.
+When a support person attends appointments along with the patient, it can increase understanding and assistance with treatment.

 - Encourage participation.
-Even though it may be difficult for the patient, it is important to encourage him or her to return to a normal routine that includes socialization and celebrating with friends and family.
+Even though it may be difficult for the patient, it is important that support persons encourage the patient to return to a normal routine that includes socialization and celebrating with friends and family.

 - Make personal health a priority.
 By eating a healthy diet, getting enough exercise and rest, taking time to be alone or with others involved in activities that are rejuvenating, it is easier for support persons to maintain a positive attitude.

 - Seek help if needed.
-Support persons who are having difficulty coping should speak with their healthcare providers, who may refer them to a counselor or therapist.
+Support persons who are having difficulty coping can seek help from family, support groups, or healthcare providers, who may refer them to a counselor or therapist.

 - Stay safe.
 Recognizing that safety may become an issue, a plan should be in place for the support person and other vulnerable members of the family in the event the patient becomes violent or abusive.

 Individuals who screen positive for PTSD are referred for additional evaluation, which is typically a face-to-face interview by a health professional trained in diagnosing psychiatric disorders.
-Face-to-face interview is the optimal method of assessment to determine a PTSD diagnosis.
+A face-to-face interview is the optimal method of assessment to determine a PTSD diagnosis.
 Clinical interviews can be structured, semi-structured, or unstructured.

 Formal Assessment Tools

 - Clinician-Administered PTSD Scale for DSM-5 (CAPS-5).
-This is the “gold standard” in PTSD assessment.
-It is a 30-item structured interview designed to be administered by clinicians and appropriately trained paraprofessionals.
-The interview is used to make a current or lifetime diagnosis of PTSD and to assess PTSD symptoms over the previous week.
-The full interview takes 45 to 60 minutes to administer (Weathers et al., 2013a).
+A 30-item, structured interview administered by clinicians and appropriately trained paraprofessionals to make a current or lifetime diagnosis of PTSD and to assess PTSD symptoms over the previous week.
+The full interview takes 45 to 60 minutes to administer (Sareen, 2020).

 - PTSD Checklist for DSM-5 (PCL-5).
-This is a 20-item self-report measure that assesses the 20 DSM-5 symptoms of PTSD.
+A 20-item self-report measure that assesses the 20 DSM-5 symptoms of PTSD.
 It is used to monitor symptom change during and after treatment, screen for PTSD, and make a provisional PTSD diagnosis.
-This tool takes 5 to 10 minutes to complete and can be completed by patients in a waiting room (Weathers et al., 2013b).
+This tool takes 5 to 10 minutes to complete and can be completed by patients in a waiting room (Sareen, 2020).

 - Life Events Checklist for DSM-5 (LEC-5).
-This is a self-report measure that screens for potentially traumatic events in a patient’s lifetime.
-It assesses exposure to 16 events known to have the potential to result in PTSD and includes one additional item to assess for any other extraordinarily stressful event not captured in the first 16 items.
-There are three formats for LEC-5, including the standard self-report that establishes whether an event has occurred, the extended self-report that establishes the worse event if more than one, and the interview to establish if Criterion A (stressor) has been met (Weathers et al., 2013c).
+A self-report measure that screens for potentially traumatic events in a patient’s lifetime.
+It is often used in combination with other tools.
+There are three formats for LEC-5, including the standard self-report that establishes whether an event has occurred, the extended self-report that establishes the worst event if more than one, and the interview to establish if Criterion A stressor has been met (NCPTSD, 2018b).

 Any patient presenting with symptoms of PTSD should have a complete history and physical examination to rule out any other causes for symptomatology, such as endocrine, cardiovascular, and neurological disorders.
 A review of systems and social history should also address the use of over-the-counter medications and mood-altering substances such as prescribed medications, alcohol, marijuana, or other substances of abuse.